Wafd Party

-The Wafd Party (lit.
-'Delegation Party'; حزب الوفد, Ḥizb al-Wafd) was a nationalist liberal political party in Egypt.
+The Wafd Party (حزب الوفد) was a nationalist liberal political party in Egypt.
 It was said to be Egypt's most popular and influential political party for a period from the end of World War I through the 1930s.
 During this time, it was instrumental in the development of the 1923 constitution, and supported moving Egypt from dynastic rule to a constitutional monarchy, where power would be wielded by a nationally-elected parliament.
-The party was dissolved in 1952, after the 1952 Egyptian Revolution.
+The party was dissolved in 1953, after the 1952 Egyptian revolution.